d3/d3-selection/README.md

 <a name="selection_select" href="#selection_select">#</a> <i>selection</i>.<b>select</b>(<i>selector</i>)

-For each selected element, selects the first descendant element that matches the specified *selector* string.
+For each selected element, selects the first descendant element that matches the specified *selector* string, such as `.foo`.
 If no element matches the specified selector for the current element, the element at the current index will be null in the returned selection.
 If the current element has associated data, this data is propagated to the corresponding selected element.
 If multiple elements match the selector, only the first matching element in document traversal order is selected.
 For example, to select the first bold element in every paragraph:

 ```js
 var b = d3.selectAll("p").select("b");